xai-org-shared/vendor-eval-kit/README.md

 ### 4. API keys

-The simplest setup is to use a single [OpenRouter](https://openrouter.ai/) key, which lets Harbor route calls to all three models:
+The simplest setup is to use a single [OpenRouter](https://openrouter.ai/) key, which lets Harbor route calls to anthropic/openai models

 ```bash
 export OPENROUTER_API_KEY="sk-or-..."